-As one would expect, at the lowest energies, where the pion is essentially at rest in the lab frame, $\Delta t(E')$ approaches the lifetime of the pion in the rest frame, $\tau_0$.
-At high energies, the speed of the lower-energy pion approaches that of the higher energy pion and thus $\Delta t(E')$ goes to zero.
+As one would expect, at the lowest energies, where the hadron is essentially at rest in the lab frame, $\Delta t(E)$ approaches the lifetime of the hadron in the rest frame, $\tau_0$.
+At high energies, the speed of the lower-energy hadron approaches that of the higher energy hadron and thus $\Delta t(E)$ goes to zero.

-Figure~\ref{fig:beamkinematicsandtiming} shows a graph of Equation~\ref{eq:beamkinematicsandtiming}, alongside plots of the simulated distributions between $\Delta t(E')$ and $E'$ for the DUNE flux, for an idealized case where all protons strike the target simultaneously.
+Figure~\ref{fig:beamkinematicsandtiming} shows a graph of Equation~\ref{eq:beamkinematicsandtiming}, alongside plots of the simulated distributions between $\Delta t(E)$ and $E$ for the DUNE flux ~\cite{Alion:2016uaj} for an idealized case where all protons strike the target simultaneously (zero bunch width).